Image shared by @la_cede

-There are OTC retinoids and serums that you apply to the face to inhibit the enzyme that produces melanin.
+There are OTC retinoids and serums that you apply to the face to inhibit the enzyme that produces melanin which causes pigment spots.
 It works much like prescription retinoids, stimulating cell turnover, although results may take longer since it’s not prescription strength.

 Vitamin C is a vital component of any skin care routine and even more so if you suffer from hyperpigmentation.
 Vitamin C works a lot like retinol, inhibiting the production of melanin by inhibiting tyrosinase and keeping dark spots from marrying your skin.
 The benefits of vitamin C are threefold.
 Not only does it lighten dark spots, it helps brighten your complexion and neutralizes the damage from free radicals related to excessive sun exposure.
 Vitamin C serum and boosters can help prevent hyperpigmentation and reduce the appearance of existing dark spots.

 Much like retinol and vitamin C, kojic acid inhibits tyrosinase.
 This reduces the production of melanin and by extension, reduces or prevents the appearance of hyperpigmentation.
 Kojic acid is a fan favorite for many skin care products because of how well it evens skin tone, lightens, and treats acne.
 It also has antioxidant properties that help stimulate cell regeneration.
 Out with the old, in with the new!